 Pierce town limits– The Town of Pierce required you to obtain a burn permit through the Weld County Department of Health.
 The contents must only debris such as weeds, leafs, and tree branches that originated in that yard.
 No other trash or debris are allowed to be burned.
 Follow the link to the right to apply for the burn permit.
 Once it is approved, you will receive an email.
 It is at this point that you are able to begin burning.

 Weld County (outside of town limits) – Agricultural zoned land is exempt from burn permits.
 All other land owners must obtain a burn permit through the Weld County Department of health before burning and to avoid any associated fines.

 More Weld County Burn information can be found here

 Not all burns on agriculturally zoned land are considered agriculturally exempt burns.
 In order for a burn to be considered agriculturally exempt from obtaining an open burn permit, it must fall into one of the following categories:

-Weld county has a specific permitting application that is required to burn in the town of Pierce.
-You must have a valid burn permit to avoid any fines set by the Town of Pierce and non-agriculture burns in Weld County.
-NOTE: If you do not have a valid burn permit, you are subject to receive a citation and the burn will be extinguished.
+Weld county has a specific permitting application that is required to burn in the town of Pierce as well as unincorporated Weld County.
+You must have a valid burn permit to avoid any fines set by the Town of Pierce or Weld County.
+NOTE: If you do not have a valid burn permit, you are subject to receiving a citation and the burn will be extinguished.